Skip to main content

 Three MCP-specific questions.

-Does this work with Claude Desktop, Cursor, and Cline out of the box?
+Does this work with Claude Desktop, Cursor, and VS Code out of the box?